Jleavitt0/Final_Project/README.md

 The analysis is complemented by interactive visualizations created in Tableau.
 These visualizations provide a more comprehensive and user-friendly view of the patterns and insights uncovered during the analysis.

 https://public.tableau.com/app/profile/leo.antinozzi/viz/Project4workbook_17011366201590/Sheet4?publish=yes

+## Analysis Results
+While the purpose of this was to demonstrate how a model can be built using the data, it is noted that the insights for this data are specific to this set.
+The other purpose was to demonstrate the proverbial "gut check" on the data, that preliminary viewing of the data can help determine if/how the data set may be useful.

+Ultimately this machine learning model determined that for the loans within this dataset the top 5 most important factors when it came to predicting a defaulting loan would be Age, interest rate, income, months employed, and loan amount, in that order.
+Our graphs were more limited in their effectiveness, simply because they were hampered by how consistent this dataset was in its distrubion.
+Many of the high-level summary statistics we acquired via Pandas and PySpark indicated that this may also have been an intention for this dataset: That machine learning models are adept at isolating specific factors that otherwise would be difficult to determine or isolate.